DrorHarari/run/README.md

     program:	(Partial) name of program without .exe
     -l		Just list matching names
-    -#		Force the use of the #'th program (as shown with -l) -w		Use whole-word search
+    -#		Force the use of the #'th program (as shown with -l) -s		With -# saves the #'th program as favorite (as shown with -l) -d		Remove the favorite program specified
+    -f		List favorite programs
+    -w		Use whole-word search
     -p		Pause after run